🧬

 Common inquiries about the breed

-They can be good with children if raised together, but their independent nature means they do not tolerate rough handling.
+Shibas can be good with children if raised with them, but their independent nature means they do not tolerate rough handling.

-Yes, they have a double coat and shed heavily twice a year during seasonal changes.
+Yes, they have a dense double coat and shed significantly twice a year during seasonal changes.

 Are they easy to train?

-Yes, they are quiet indoors and adapt well to apartment living provided they get enough daily exercise.
+Yes, they are generally quiet indoors and can adapt to apartment living if their exercise needs are met.

 View Official FCI Standard